- Practice Areas

-Partner Bibianne Fell has been inducted into the American Board of Trial Advocates (ABOTA), a national organization of skilled civil trial attorneys who are passionate about preserving the right to jury trial.
+Partner Bibianne Fell has been inducted into the American Board of Trial Advocates (ABOTA), a national organization of skilled personal injury attorneys who are passionate about preserving the right to jury trial.

 A highly prestigious honor, membership to the organization is extended by invitation to the nation’s finest trial lawyers who have demonstrated both extensive trial experience and a commitment to both civility and professionalism.
 In order to receive an invitation to apply for membership, an attorney must have served as lead counsel in at least 10 civil jury trials that have reached verdict.